ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 * Standing up costs a Prone player three (3) squares of their Movement Allowance.
 * If a Prone Player with a Movement Allowance of 2 or less (before or after modification) wishes to stand up, roll a D6:

-- On a roll of 4+, the player is able to stand up, using their full Movement Allowance to do so.
+&emsp;- On a roll of 4+, the player is able to stand up, using their full Movement Allowance to do so.

-- On a roll of 1-3, the player is unable to right themselves.
+&emsp;- On a roll of 1-3, the player is unable to right themselves.
 They remain Prone and their activation ends.

-- A Prone player with a Movement Allowance of 2 or less (before or after modification) may Rush after standing up.
+&emsp;- A Prone player with a Movement Allowance of 2 or less (before or after modification) may Rush after standing up.

 If a Prone player is not activated during their team turn, they will remain Prone until they are activated in a later turn.

 ### RUSHING

 Whenever a player performs any action that includes movement, they may attempt to gain an extra one or two squares of Movement Allowance.
 This is called 'Rushing'.
-These extra squares of Movement Allowance may be used to move, to perform a Block action as part of a Blitz action (see page 59), to Jump over a Prone or Stunned player (see page 45) and so on, just as if they were normal movement:
+These extra squares of Movement Allowance may be used to move, to perform a Block action as part of a Blitz action (see page 59), to Jump over a Prone or Stunned player (see [page 45](../core_rules/the_rules_of_blood_bowl.md#jumping-over-prone-or-stunned-players)) and so on, just as if they were normal movement:

 * At the end of the player's movement, declare that they will Rush and move them one more square.
 * After the Rushing player has been moved, roll a D6:

-- On a roll of 2+, the Rushing player moves without mishap.
+&emsp;- On a roll of 2+, the Rushing player moves without mishap.

-- On a roll of 1 (before or after modification), the Rushing player trips and Falls Over as described on page 27.
+&emsp;- On a roll of 1 (before or after modification), the Rushing player trips and Falls Over as described on [page 27](../core_rules/rules_and_regulations.md#falling-over).

 If the Rushing player is still Standing after Rushing once, they may attempt to Rush a second time following the same process.